 Like the Alerts Backend, which stores information in cn=alerts, the Alarm Backend stores information within the cn=alarms backend.
 Unlike alerts, alarm thresholds have a state over time that can change in severity and be cleared when a monitored value returns to normal.
 Alarms can be viewed with the status tool.
 As with other alert types, alert handlers can be configured to manage the alerts generated by alarms.
-A complete listing of system alerts, alarms, and their severity is available in status contacts.
+A complete listing of system alerts, alarms, and their severity is available in <server-root>/docs/admin-alerts-list.csv.